 EE 476 Chemical Engineering Materials (3, Sp) (Enroll in CHE 476)

 EE 477L MOS VLSI Circuit Design (4, FaSpSm) Analysis and design of digital MOS VLSI circuits including area, delay and power minimization.
 Laboratory assignments including design, layout, extraction, simulation and automatic synthesis.
-Prerequisite: EE 277L or EE 338.
+Prerequisite: EE 277L or EE 338 or graduate standing.

 EE 480 Introduction to Nanoscience and Nanotechnology (3, Fa) Next-generation nanoscale materials and electronic devices: nanoscale fabrication and characterization, nanomaterials, nanoelectronics, and nanobiotechnology.
 Prerequisite: EE 338.

 EE 481L Control Systems Laboratory (3, Sp) (Enroll in AME 443L)

 EE 482 Linear Control Systems (3, FaSpSm) Analysis of linear control systems; continuous and sampled-data systems, various stability criteria; frequency response and root locus compensation techniques.
 Prerequisite: EE 301L or graduate standing.
 (Duplicates credit in AME 451.)

 EE 483 Introduction to Digital Signal Processing (3, FaSp) Fundamentals of digital signal processing covering: discrete time linear systems, quantization, sampling, Z-transforms, Fourier transforms, FFTs and filter design.
 Prerequisite: EE 301L.